 - Reynolds Group in the issuance by certain of its wholly owned subsidiaries of $1 billion of senior secured notes and $1 billion of unsecured notes and the subsequent refinancing of its senior secured credit facilities.

-- Reynolds Group in its $3 billion senior secured and unsecured notes issuance and a $2.02 billion term loan senior secured financing for the $4.5 billion acquisition of Pactiv.
+- Reynolds Group in the $3 billion senior secured and unsecured notes issuance and $2.02 billion term loan senior secured financing to finance its $6 billion acquisition of Pactiv.

 - Nottingham Law School, 2003, L.P.C.